Our Partners

 The Earth Charter can be downloaded in 31 languages at the following website: http://www.earthcharter.org

-If you would like to endorse the Earth Charter:
+If you would like you can commit to the Earth Charter.

 Edmund Rice Centre and the Earth Charter